Marlow branch line: Construction

 In July 1846, the Wycombe Railway Company was incorporated by the Wycombe Railway Act 1846 (9 & 10 Vict. c. ccxxxvi).
 The act authorised the construction of a single line from the original Great Western Railway (GWR) station at Maidenhead, to High Wycombe.
 Construction began in 1852, and the completed line to High Wycombe, was finally opened on 1 August 1854.

 The line left the GWR main line at the site of the present Maidenhead station, the first stop of which was Maidenhead (Wycombe Junction), renamed in the 1860s, Boyne Hill.
 This station was closed on 1 November 1871 upon the opening of the present Maidenhead station.
 The Wycombe Railway Company was taken over by the GWR on 1 February 1867.

 In August 1867 the business men of Great Marlow met to discuss a connection with the GWR Wycombe branch line, at the station then called Marlow Road (now Bourne End).
 The Great Marlow Railway Act 1868 (31 & 32 Vict. c. c) was given royal assent on 13 July 1868 with an authorised capital of £18,000.
 Only about one third of this was raised locally and the GWR supplied the remainder.
 The 2.75 mi line opened on 27 June 1873, and Marlow Road was renamed Bourne End in 1874 to avoid confusion.

 The Marlow company maintained the line and supplied the station staff, whilst the GWR supplied and operated the rolling stock.
 The no. 522, GWR 517 Class 0-4-2 saddle tank locomotive (built at Wolverhampton in 1868), was affectionately known as the Marlow Donkey.
 No. 522 was rebuilt at Swindon Works in 1884 and similar Metro 2-4-0 class locomotives remained in service until 1935 when autotrains were introduced.

-The GWR acquired the remainder of the capital and owned the line from 1897, thereby relieving the Marlow owners of the responsibility for ongoing maintenance of the line.
+Under the Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii) the GWR acquired the remainder of the capital and ownership of the line, thereby relieving the Marlow owners of the responsibility for ongoing maintenance of the line.

 The maximum number of stops on the line were: